Leon Sopić

-Leon Sopić (born 29 October 2000) is a Croatian professional footballer who plays as a defender for Trnje on loan from Dinamo Zagreb II.
+Leon Sopić (born 29 October 2000) is a German professional footballer who plays as a defender.

 Club career

 Sopić made his professional debut with Rudeš in a 1–1 Croatian First Football League tie with NK Istra 1961 on 18 May 2018.
 On 5 July 2019, Sopić transferred to Emmen in the Netherlands.
-As of 1 October 2020, Leon Sopić is officially signed by the second team of GNK Dinamo Zagreb.
+As of 1 October 2020, Sopić had signed for the second team of Dinamo Zagreb.

 Personal life

 Sopić is the son of the Croatian former footballer Željko Sopić.